biggerpicturestudio/alfred-v1-docs/content/getting-started/1_installation.md

 ### Installation & running project on Docker

-1. Download the code from repository and paste it into root of your project.
+1. **Download all the code from repository** (inc. `.gitignore` file, Docker configuration and so on) and paste it into root of your project.
 2. Create `.env` file in the root folder with the contents of `/.env.example` and set the `PROJECT_NAME` and database settings (`MYSQL_*`).
 3. In the `cms-backend/` folder create the `.env` file and paste the contents of `cms-backend/.env.example`.
 Enter the credentials, at least for the database connection.
 4. Run `docker-compose up` from the root folder (you will see errors but do not worry about it for now - see next points).